Funding Opportunities for EEB-Bio grads at Indiana University

 Awards in the range of $15-20K over 2 years for research funds

 IU College of Arts and Sciences – various awards

-McCormick Science Grant – departmental nominations 1 February to 1 March 1, 2010
+McCormick Science Grant – departmental nominations in February

 Annually two grants of $2,500 each to the graduate student member of a faculty/graduate student team whose research, either in progress or proposed, is judged to be most creative, visionary, and innovative